 One of the advantages of the endoscopic brow lift is that it does not require general anesthesia but can actually be performed with local anesthesia, commonly known as “twilight anesthesia.”
 This technique allows a carefully monitored patient to be in a deep sleep during the procedure with no memory of the surgery afterward.
 It also allows the patient to quickly wake up in the Post Anesthesia Care Unit after the surgery while minimizing postoperative symptoms of nausea and grogginess.

 The sutures are removed one week after surgery.
 Within a couple of weeks, the five small surgical scars on the scalp are completely camouflaged by the patient’s hair.

 Patients often feel a tightness of the skin and soft tissues of their forehead that can persist for a few weeks after the surgery.
 They sometimes also note some numbness of the forehead skin and scalp immediately after surgery.
 This can persist for several months but usually completely resolves six months after surgery.

 Patients need to exercise some patience in the first few weeks after an endoscopic brow lift in order to allow the tissues of the brow and forehead to relax into their final position.

 Once the procedure is over, you may experience pain.
 However, this can be managed with the use of painkillers.
 If needed, you can ask for an antibiotic.

-When you need to rest, you are advised to elevate your head for at least two weeks.
+When you need to rest, you are advised to elevate your neck and head for at least two weeks.
 Generally, you will be discharged the same day or after 24 hours.